A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Introduction

 Another strand of related literature is in the field of uncertainty quantification, where polynomial surrogate functions have been used for a long time to reduce the runtime of complex models.
 Recently, \cite{hokanson2018data} showed that polynomial ridge approximation can be extended to reduce dimensionality in a data-driven manner.
 We follow a similar approach and apply it to portfolio pricing and risk management.

 Nested Monte Carlo methods for portfolio management have been studied in \cite{lee2003computing} and \cite{gordy2010nested} among others. \cite{gordy2010nested} show several methods that can reduce the computational cost of nested Monte Carlo for a homogeneous portfolio of financial instruments with an additive structure.
-Since we aim to cover both financial derivatives and insurance portfolios---where it is common that portfolios do not exhibit such additive structure---we restrict our comparisons to standard nested Monte Carlo.
+Since we aim to cover portfolios do not exhibit such additive structure---such as the life insurance portfolio---we restrict our comparisons to standard nested Monte Carlo.

-An unfortunate aspect of the literature is that there are no standard models on which to compare the quality of the surrogate models, as is the case in the field of machine learning with datasets like MNIST \cite{lecun1998gradient}.
+An unfortunate aspect of this literature is that there are no standard models on which to compare the quality of the surrogate models, as is the case in the field of machine learning with datasets like MNIST \cite{lecun1998gradient}.
 Such a dataset would allow more straightforward comparisons among the advanced methods mentioned above.
-In our paper we rely on a standard European call option example---which should be familiar to most readers---and an insurance model built for the purpose of this research.
-As in the large majority of the literature, we compare the replicating martingale approach to some well established methods---in our case nested Monte Carlo and regress-now LSMC---but not to any of the other advanced methods proposed in the literature.
-Our findings regarding the superior results of the replicating martingales have to be understood in the following sense.
-These are empirical comparisons for a particular derivative and insurance example to two specific methods---nested Monte Carlo and regress-now LSMC.
+As in the large majority of the above literature, we compare the replicating martingale approach to some well established methods---in our case nested Monte Carlo and regress-now LSMC---but not to any of the other advanced methods proposed in the literature.
 In this sense, we do not claim any general superiority of our approach.